Frequently Asked Questions

 Q. What is a Student Conduct Notification and why do I have to meet with Student Conduct?

-A. A notice is simply an email (written statement) that alleges a student’s involvement is allegedly in violation of university policy.
+A. A notice is simply an email (written statement) that alleges a student’s involvement in a violation of university code of conduct or policy.
 Having a notification from Student Conduct does not mean a student is “in trouble.”
 The university has deemed off –campus violations of the alcohol and drug code of conduct to be actionable by the university conduct process.
 A conference is held to determine whether a policy violation occurred.
 Reports can be written by any member of the campus community, or anyone outside of the community as well.

 Q. I have a hold on my account?